HexMeisterX/AWS-Portfolio/README.md

 # <ins>**My AWS-Portfolio**<ins>

+Who I am?

+What am I doing?

+What you going to find in each folder?

 <ins>**My AWS Journey**<ins>

 **Week 1** - We started with Cloud Computing basics, and also learning some of the many roles available in AWS